Property law in the United States

 Property law in the United States is the area of law that governs the various forms of ownership in real property (land and buildings) and personal property, including intangible property such as intellectual property.
 Property refers to legally protected claims to resources, such as land and personal property.
 Property can be exchanged through contract law, and if property is violated, one could sue under tort law to protect it.

+Interstate diversity

-United States property law is primarily an area for state law, although there are also federal laws (for example, on patents and copyright) and some local laws involvement (on areas such as zoning and tenancy).
-Property law in the states generally originate from the common law and have been modified by statutes.
-The Restatements on Property gives an overview of certain areas of property law in the United States.
+Property law in the United States is primarily an area of state law.
+There are also federal laws (for example, on patents and copyright) and some local laws as well (on areas such as zoning and tenancy).
+Property law in the states generally originates from the common law, especially English land law, and has been heavily modified by a variety of statutes in each state.
+The Restatements on Property give an overview of certain areas of property law in the United States.

+All three Restatements of Property to date have been far less influential than the Restatements of Contract and Torts.
+The project promptly went off the rails when Harry Bigelow ended up restating Wesley Newcomb Hohfeld's ideas (e.g., the bundle of rights) instead of American property law, and his successors lacked the brilliance needed for such an ambitious project.
+As of 2014, the Restatement's failure to address basic doctrines like adverse possession and real estate transfers had never been corrected over 75 years, three Restatements series, and 17 volumes.
+In the 1970s, the Uniform Law Commission's project to standardize state real property law was a spectacular failure.